Likkkez/RootMotion/README.md

 # RootMotion
 Rootmotion for Blender.
 Transfer movement from feet to root bone and then from root bone to the object itself!
-Works with FBX exporter.
+Works with NLA Layers and FBX exporter.

 ## Feet to Root: